Incarnations of the Doctor

 - Gendered Outfit: Wore a pink version of the Doctor's outfit at one point.

-- Hair of Gold, Heart of Gold: Well, hearts, technically, but she definitely fulfills this trope.
+- Hair of Gold, Heart of Gold: Well, hearts, technically, also strawberry blonde, but she definitely fulfils this trope.

 - Lady of Adventure: More keen on adventuring than her first incarnation.

-- Nerves of Steel: An adventurous Time Lady, she likely acquired such nerves after jousting against the Daleks.
+- Nerves of Steel: An adventurous Time Lady, she likely acquired such nerves after "Destiny of the Daleks".

 - Plot Hole: Her regeneration scene, written by Douglas Adams, is one of the series' most infamous ones.
 Basically, Romana shows up in Princess Astra's body and clothes and announces that she has regenerated, for no reason whatsoever.
 When the Doctor scolds her for copying someone else's body, she merrily cycles through a series of different bodies until settling on the Astra look permanently.
 This type of regeneration contradicted just about everything in the series, was never explained in any way on TV, and was never heard from again.
 The Big Finish Gallifrey series, dives into the question headfirst and offers a very good explanation.
 Other bits of the Doctor Who Expanded Universe have also taken a stab at it: the short story "The Lying Old Witch in the Wardrobe", for example, suggests the TARDIS forced her to in a fit of jealousy (after impersonating Romana during the events of "Destiny of the Daleks").